BackupTheBerlios/hjb-svn/trunk/docs/rst/register-destination.rst

   exactly the same jndi-name; after the first successful attempt, HJB ignores subsequent invocations.

-* if no destination is registered under the name *destination-jndi-name*, a 404 Not Found response is returned.
+* sends back a '404 Not Found' response if no destination is available in JNDI under the name *factory-jndi-name*.

 .. _back to commands: ./command-list.html